 As the field of coaching is generative (generating difference) rather than remedial (re-solving past issues), we begin with the premise that the Executive is healthy and is already actualising their potential in their Current Way.

-Developmental Coaching as a process is designed to enable you, the Executive to take ownership of this and therefore evolve their selves with volition (at their own pace, and in a way that is ecological for them.
+Developmental Coaching as a process, is designed to enable you, the Executive to take ownership of this and therefore evolve yourself with volition (at your own pace, and in a way that is ecological.

 This simple distinction sets Developmental Coaching apart from all other styles of coaching and training by empowering the Executive to step into self-organisation and self-management of their developmental growth.